paulingalls/react-native-realtime-audio/README.md

 ### Event Handlers

-- `onBuffer`: Called when a new buffer is received
+- `onPlaybackStarted`: Called when buffers are available for playback
-- `onError`: Called when an error occurs during playback
+- `onPlaybackStopped`: Called when buffers are no longer available for playback
-- `onPlaybackComplete`: Called when the current buffer has finished playing

 ## Supported Formats

-- Sample Rates: 8000Hz - 48000Hz
+- Sample Rates: 8000Hz - 48000Hz (current tested with 24000Hz)
-- Encodings: pcm16, float32
+- Encodings: pcm16, float32 (currently tested with pcm16)
-- Channel Counts: 1 (mono), 2 (stereo)
+- Channel Counts: 1 (mono), 2 (stereo) (currently tested with mono)

-## Performance Considerations

-- Buffer sizes should be optimized for your use case.
-Smaller buffers provide lower latency but require more frequent updates
-- For real-time applications, recommended buffer sizes are between 512 and 4096 samples
-- The waveform visualization may impact performance on lower-end devices

 ## Requirements

-- Expo SDK 45 or higher
+- Expo SDK 50 or higher
-- iOS 11.0 or higher
+- iOS 15.1 or higher
-- Android API level 21 or higher
+- Android API level 26 or higher

 ## License

 MIT

-## Contributing

-Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.

 ## Support